Examples of Student Essays

 Prompt: Explain how the opening passage of The Westing Game helps the reader understand Turtle’s personality.
 Word limit: 300.

+The opening passage in The Westing Game by Ellen Raskin reveals that Turtle is arrogant and vain, which makes her more likely to experience gullibility, likely resulting in allowing others to easily take advantage of her.
+When she approached some people talking, one thought, ”Touch her precious pigtails, even by accident, she’ll kick you in the shins, the brat.”
 Turtle is notorious in her neighborhood for her vanity and retaliatory nature.
-The author explains, ”Touch her precious pigtails, even by accident, she’ll kick you in the shins, the brat.”
-Turtle certainly projects the idea that she is self-absorbed, but that is merely a facade to hide the fact that her mother views her as abnormal compared to her lovely sister Angela.
+She appears self-absorbed.
+However, her behavior is merely a facade to hide the fact that her mother views her as abnormal compared to her lovely sister, Angela.
 By acting violent and cruel towards others, she has become infamous, and hopes her mother will notice that she has become the exact antithesis of what her mother demands from a daughter.
-Unfortunately, this hinders Turtle in that she has achieved notoriety in her neighborhood that presents the image that she is spoiled and self-obsessed which makes people wary of her and cautious to start relationships with her.
-This limits her growth and makes her isolated and drags Turtle further down the hall of self-loathing without support from others.
+Unfortunately, this hinders Turtle in that she has achieved notoriety in her neighborhood, which presents the image that she is spoiled and self-obsessed.
+People feel wary of her and are cautious to start relationships with her.
+This limits her growth, isolates her, and drags her further down the hall of self-loathing without support from others.
 In order to keep up her facade of egotism, she accepts dares rather naively and is susceptible to gullibility.
 Her perceived arrogance leads to others being discouraged from starting friendships with her because she has an unpleasant reputation.
+She creates a mask for others and herself to hide her pain, but it provides her no joy, and she only receives a deep pain that originates from the absence of love and aspiration to gain infamy, until the mask eclipses Turtle, and the girl she once was is lost to years of pain.

 Word count: 289